scaleway/terraform-provider-scaleway/docs/data-sources/lb_certificate.md

 The following arguments are supported:

-- `certificate_id` - (Optional) The certificate id.
+- `certificate_id` - (Optional) The certificate ID.
     - Only one of `name` and `certificate_id` should be specified.

 - `name` - (Optional) The name of the certificate backend.
     - When using a certificate `name` you should specify the `lb-id`

-- `lb_id` - (Required) The load-balancer ID this certificate is attached to.
+- `lb_id` - (Required) The Load Balancer ID this certificate is attached to.

 ## Attributes Reference

-See the [LB Certificate Resource](../resources/lb_certificate.md) for details on the returned attributes - they are identical.
+See the [Load Balancer certificate resource](../resources/lb_certificate.md) for details on the returned attributes - they are identical.